Conavalla: Geography

-Convalla is situated in the southern section of the Wicklow Mountains range, and forms a horseshoe on a "boggy" massif, at the head of the Glenmalure valley, with its neighbours, Table Mountain 702 m, and Camenabologue 758 m.
+Convalla is situated in the southern section of the Wicklow Mountains, and forms a horseshoe on a "boggy" massif, at the head of the Glenmalure valley, with its neighbours, Table Mountain 702 m, and Camenabologue 758 m.

 Conavalla also sits in another broad horseshoe around the Glendalough valley, with the hydroelectric station at Turlough Hill 681 m, and the mountains of Camaderry 699 m, Lugduff 652 m, and Mullacor 661 m.
 Conavalla's large "boggy massif" dominates the head of the Glendalough valley stretching from its summit at the far-west side of the head of the valley, to Lough Firrib 650 m on the east-side.
 The massif also includes Three Lakes 620 m to the north of the summit of Conavalla.

 Conavalla's prominence of 109 m does not qualify it as a Marilyn, but it does rank it as the 39th-highest mountain in Ireland on the MountainViews Online Database, 100 Highest Irish Mountains, where the minimum prominence threshold is 100 metres.

 Art O'Neill

-On Conavalla's northern slopes lies Art's Cross and Art's Plaque, dedicated to Art O'Neill, the brother of Hugh O'Neill, Earl of Tyrone, who died of exposure in January 1592 helping Hugh Roe O'Donnell to escape from Dublin Castle to the stronghold of Fiach McHugh O'Byrne in the valley of Glenmalure.
+On Conavalla's northern slopes lies Art's Cross and Art's Plaque, dedicated to Art O'Neill, son of Shane O'Neill, who died of exposure in January 1592 helping Hugh Roe O'Donnell to escape from Dublin Castle to the stronghold of Fiach McHugh O'Byrne in the valley of Glenmalure.
+The escape is commemorated annually in the Art O'Neill Challenge, which crosses over Conavalla.